Voluntary action on climate (NAMA): Low-Carbon Coffee Costa Rica

 Overall term: 2015 to 2019

-6,000 Costa Rican coffee farmers and employees at 50 coffee mills have the knowledge and technical skills required to use climate-friendly cultivation and processing methods.
-Sustainability certificates identify Costa Rican coffee as a climate-friendly alternative – the reduction in emissions boosts demand for this product.
+A total of 6,000 Costa Rican coffee farmers and employees at 50 coffee mills have the knowledge and technical skills required to introduce and use climate-friendly cultivation and processing methods.
+Sustainability certificates identify Costa Rican coffee as an environmentally and climate-friendly alternative – the reduction in emissions boosts demand for this product.

-The project supports the climate-friendly cultivation and processing of coffee by means of technical advice and technology transfer.
-For coffee mills, it offers access to attractive financing options that can be used to purchase eco-friendly machinery, such as energy-efficient dryers or solar panels for energy generation.
-In addition, it supports the participating mills in their efforts to access new markets for the sale of climate-friendly coffee.
+The NAMA Support Project (NSP Café) supports the climate-friendly production of coffee in Costa Rica, primarily by means of technical advice and technology transfer.
+It also offers coffee mills access to attractive financing options that can be used to purchase eco-friendly equipment and introduce resource-efficient processes.
+In addition, the project offers support in accessing new markets for the sale of the innovative product climate-friendly coffee.

-The project is being financed on behalf of the NAMA Facility, a fund established by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the UK Department for Business, Energy and Industrial Strategy (BEIS).
-It aims to support particularly ambitious NAMAs worldwide.
+The project is being financed on behalf of the NAMA Facility, a fund established by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in cooperation with the UK Department for Business, Energy and Industrial Strategy (BEIS).
+The NAMA Facility supports particularly ambitious nationally appropriate mitigation actions (NAMA) worldwide.

-The project supports the implementation of NAMA Café is being carried out in cooperation with the Costa Rican Ministry of Environment and Energy, the Ministry of Agriculture and Livestock, the Costa Rica Coffee Institute (ICAFE) and the Central American Bank for Economic Integration (CABEI).
-Experiences and lessons learned will be made available to other agricultural production areas and other sectors and countries.
+The NSP Café is coordinated with the Costa Rican Ministry of Environment and Energy (MINAE), the Ministry of Agriculture and Livestock (MAG), the National Coffee Institute (ICAFE) and the Central American Bank for Economic Integration (CABEI).
+Coffee farmers and employees of coffee mills as well as their chambers and local banks are involved in implementing the measures.
+Experiences with effective measures will be gathered, transferred to other areas of agricultural production and made available to other sectors and countries.